deepakjois/hs-twitterarchiver/README.md

 # Examples

-For all options, run `hs-twitterarchiver -h`
+For help, run `hs-twitterarchiver`

 Here is an example of how I use the script to archive all my tweets from account `vyom` to a file called `vyom.json`.
-This is also the default behavior when `hs-twitterarchiver` is called without any arguments.

-    runhaskell twitterarchiver.hs -u vyom -f vyom.json
+    hs-twitterarchiver vyom

-If a file called `vyom.json` already exists from a previous run, only the latest Tweets after the previous run will be fetched and the file will be updated.
+If a file called `vyom.json` already exists in the current folder from a previous run, only the latest Tweets after the previous run will be fetched and the file will be updated.

-If you have a private stream, you can call the script with a `-p` argument and you will be prompted for a password.
-The script will then automatically use HTTP Basic authentication when calling the Twitter API.

-    runhaskell twitterarchiver.hs -u divya -f divya.json -p Enter Twitter Password :

 # Feedback